Skip to main content

 Long-term effects of Brilinta

 More data on long-term use and effects of Brilinta is needed.
-The PEGASUS study followed patients for three years.
+The PEGASUS study followed patients for a period of three years.
 While bleeding rates were higher in those taking Brilinta and aspirin compared to aspirin alone, the rates of fatal bleeding, intracranial hemorrhage, and death from any cause were no different.

 Brilinta interactions